PayPal Settings

 A settings experience that's more intuitive, scalable for growth, and empowering users around the world by boosting task success rates up to 85%.

-Before the redesign, the Settings experience lacked consistency and clarity across pages—something clearly visible in the original layouts.
 Each page followed its own framework, forcing users to relearn patterns as they moved through the section.
 Our research confirmed that the secondary navigation often blended into the global navigation, causing confusion and task abandonment—even with visual cues like the hanging arrow.

 Through collaborative discovery—including stakeholder workshops, performance analysis, customer support interviews, and GDPR review—we defined clear goals that balanced user needs, business priorities, and compliance to create a more effective, future-ready experience.